 For many people, the act of paying the electricity bill each month involves glossing over the numbers and details they are provided with and simply confirming the total expense they have to pay.
-The sad truth is that when it comes down to it, many people don’t actually know how to read it.
+The sad truth is that when it comes down to it, many people don’t actually know how to read an electric bill.
 This is significant because reading your electric bill provides important insights on how power company rates affect your total electricity cost.
 Skipping out can also be a hindrance due to the fact that getting a better sense of the costs you incur can help you determine how to begin cutting down on your expenses as well.
 Payless Power, a provider of cheap electricity in Dallas, can explain your electric bill by looking at each part of your monthly billing statement.

 Even before looking into your electric bill, there are some things that should be considered.
 The first thing you’ll have to determine is the schedule of your billing.
-For those on a monthly plan, the statement may include some important figures that will shed some light on your current consumption rate .
+For those on a monthly plan, the statement may include some important figures that will shed some light on your current consumption rate.
 Most commonly this consists of the usage from the previous year and can also include the previous month as well to provide you with a benchmark to compare your current rate of consumption with.

 Some energy providers will even offer plans that assume individuals will consume close to the same amount they did in the previous year and average out that prior total.
 From there they will only charge customers that amount each month, which in some months may be more than was actually used but will even out in the months of heavy electricity use when people pay less.